arillo/silverstripe-links/README.md

 Inspect `Arillo\Links\Link::DEFAULT_FIELDS_CONFIG` for all available config keys.

-In links can be rendered in templates like this:
+A link can be rendered in templates like this:

 ```
 <% if $Link.Exists %>